-Children learn about language through everyday moments with you, their caregiver.
-Reading books, engaging in conversations and playing help, but what can you do specifically to support your little one’s language development?
+Your daughter learns about language through everyday moments with you, her caregiver.
+Reading books, engaging in conversations, and playing help, but what can you do specifically to support your little one’s language development?

 This is also true for early language and literacy skills, they are best learned through everyday moments.
 Here’s what you can do at home:

 - Beginning with the most obvious, but probably the most important one: talk together.
 Talking with your daughter will increase her vocabulary and help her practice speaking in sentences.
-Talk during every day routines like when running errands together or taking a walk outside.
+Talk during every day routines: when running errands together or taking a walk outside.

 - When talking, encourage your child to share her point of view by asking open-ended questions that require more than a “yes/no” answer.
 For example, if you see a bird take flight you could say, “Look at that bird fly!
 Where do you think it’s going?”.